CAAPIM/apim-charts/charts/portal/README.md

 - Upgrade to 2.3.12 is only supported from 2.3.9 chart version as per the Portal version.
 - Ingress-NGINX Subchart is upgraded to version 4.12.0 to support K8s 1.29 version.
 - DB container(for testing) upgraded to support 8.4.4 MySQL version.

+## 2.3.11+patch.1 General Updates
+- This new version of the chart supports API Portal 5.3.1.2
+  - Security Vulnerabilities fixed

 ## 2.3.11 General Updates
 - Added a preflight check (initContainer) for the core apim/ingress deployment
   - This resolves a race condition that occurs on slower hardware where apim/ingress starts before other dependent services are ready.